 Wear gloves or dust your hands with unsweetened cocoa powder, if you don’t mind getting a bit messy!
 Using a teaspoon, take out a small amount of the mixture and roll into a small ball.
-Work quickly so the chocolate doesn’t melt.
+Work quickly so it doesn’t melt.
 Then roll in unsweetened cocoa powder, shredded coconut, or chopped walnuts.

-P.S.
-Warning!
+P.S.: Warning!
 These truffles are extremely addictive!
 You won’t be able to eat just one!
 You can’t say I didn’t warn you!

 Please let me know how these vegan chocolate truffles turned out for you in the comments!
 I would love to hear from you!